Adolescent Treatment at First Light Wilderness Therapy

 - Intensive parent education, including weekly update calls and weekly parent support group

-- Weekly parent calls focused specifically on family issues, facilitated by our family therapist
+- Weekly parent calls focused specifically on family system challenges, facilitated by our family therapist

-- Transition coaching sessions to support continuing care
+- Transitional services to include coaching sessions to support the continuum of care

-- Family intensive program to address specific family issues and support healthy transition to next steps in care
+- A family intensive program to address specific family issues and support a healthy transition to the next steps in care

 - Mid-program on-site family workshop